 Most of us created our first email addresses when we were teenagers using the internet for the first time.
 Unfortunately, some of these email addresses consist of childhood nicknames, names of pets, and other awkward monikers, causing us embarrassment when we have to give them out.
 Informal or unprofessional email addresses can even affect your chances of being hired for a job.

 Regardless of the reason you’re changing your email address, here are five steps you can follow to keep the process as easy as possible.

 Your email account holds plenty of sensitive information about you, and the first step to changing your email address is picking an email provider with a strong focus on security and privacy.
 Trustworthy email providers use time-tested encryption protocols, such as AES and RSA, to protect your emails.
 AES, in particular, has been chosen by the US government as the cipher of choice when transmitting sensitive data.

-You should also look for an email provider, like Proton Mail, that supports end-to-end encryption (E2EE).
+You should also look for a secure email provider that supports end-to-end encryption (E2EE), like Proton Mail.
 E2EE is widely considered to be the gold standard for securing email communications, and provides the highest level of privacy by ensuring that only you (the sender) and your recipient can read your messages.
 This way, even if your emails fall into the wrong hands, your messages are still kept private.

 Depending on the purpose of your email address, there are a few ways you can create your new email address.
 If you’re using your email address for professional reasons (such as applying for jobs), it’s best to keep it mature and neutral.
 Professional email addresses can take on many formats, but usually consist of your first and last name.
 For example, if your name is John Smith, your professional email address might be: